manasmbellani/gopushnotif/README.md

 # gopushnotif
 Golang script to send notification to Pushover application (along with URL screenshots where message provided in "[id] <url>" format)

-Currently, `gowitness` is used to take screenshot and all screenshots are stored in folder `out-screenshots`.
-Plan is to make this run concurrently in near-future.
+Currently, `gowitness` is used to take screenshot and then send them via pushover.
+Resolution is kept small, by default, to not exceed Pushover's max attachment limit.

+The input messages are processed by a small number of threads (3, by default) in an attempt to stay under the API limit.

 ## Examples